DBInstance

 Optional | boolean

-A value that indicates whether the DB instance class of the DB instance uses
+Specifies whether the DB instance class of the DB instance uses its default

 This setting doesn’t apply to RDS Custom. | | vpcSecurityGroupIDs